Mouse Davis: Professional

 In 1985, Davis took his first head coaching job at the professional level when he took the reins of the Denver Gold, bringing his run-and-shoot offense to the Mile High City.
 He once again had a tandem of QBs in Vince Evans and Bob Gagliano.
-The Gold finished the season with its first playoff berth with an (11–7) mark but lost in the first round to the Memphis Showboats.
+The Gold finished the season with an 11–7 mark and their first playoff appearance, but lost in the first round to the Memphis Showboats.

 Davis was slated to become head coach of the St. Louis Lightning of the World Indoor Football League in 1988, but the league dissolved before the season began.

-1991 Davis took the head coaching job of the New York/New Jersey Knights of the WLAF.
-The 1991 season had Davis and the Knights go (5–5) and won the North American East Division.
-But they bowed out of the playoffs semifinal to the eventual champion London Monarchs.
-The following year saw their record improve to (6–4) and second place in the division but missed qualifying for the playoffs.
+Davis was named the head coach of the New York/New Jersey Knights of the WLAF to start the 1991 season.
+The Knights finished with a record of 5–5, as they won the North American East Division.
+But they bowed out of the playoffs in the semifinal to the eventual champion London Monarchs.
+The following year, 1992, saw their record improve to 6–4 and second place in the division, although they missed qualifying for the playoffs.

-In 1993, he again joined the Toronto Argonauts as an assistant coach but the team had a disastrous season finishing 3–15 as it was an offense ill-suited to Tracy Ham's talents and Ham did not have the best weapons around him.
+In 1993, he again joined the Toronto Argonauts as an assistant coach but the team had a disastrous season, finishing 3–15, as the offense was ill-suited to Tracy Ham's talents, and Ham had limited weapons around him.

-Influences

-Despite never being a head coach at a major Division I program or NFL Team, his run and shoot offense influenced many coaches he worked with and even against.

-Timmy Chang – QB at University of Hawaii and GA at SMU.
-OC at Jackson State University (2014–15), Emory & Henry College (2016), HC at University of Hawaii (2022-present).